A Black Sheep in Aroostook County

 Betsy’s younger brother, Charles Keegan, practiced law in the St. John Valley and later was elected several times to the state House of Representatives.
 Betsy, I suspect, also had some of those family smarts.
 And as a devote Catholic, she would have practiced the rules and moral standards of the Church.

-Sometimes in the 19th Century, the illegitimate child would be given up by the mother and raised by relatives, without the benefit of any legal papers.
-Angele Parent’s mother died in 1865, and only her father and siblings ran their Van Buren farm in 1870.
-Her elderly, widowed father would not be expected to raise Fred as his own son.
+Sometimes in the 19th Century the illegitimate child would be given up by the mother and raised by relatives, without the benefit of any legal papers.
+But Angele Parent’s mother died in 1865, and only her father and siblings ran their Van Buren farm in 1870.
+Her elderly father would not be expected to raise Fred as his own son.

 Also back then, it was not unheard of for a female servant to become pregnant by her employer.
-In 1869, Betsy was pregnant with her fourth daughter, and there were no other adults supposedly living on the farm other than Angele and John Jr.
+In 1869, Betsy was pregnant with her fourth daughter, and there were no other adults supposedly living continually on the farm other than Angele and John Jr.

-That census was taken on June 28—twenty-five days after Asa had visited the Russell home.
-A real possibility was that Angele and her baby left the Russell residence sometime in June and were settled in her father’s house by the end of that month.
 Perhaps the original plan was for Angele and Fred to return to her father’s place once Fred was old enough—or quiet enough—to be transported by wagon or carriage.
 Or maybe after Asa had been to their farm, Betsy and John wanted Angele and her son to leave immediately before others became suspicious.

 Time passed and in the early months of 1872, the new priest at St. Bruno’s Catholic Church in Van Buren conducted a parish census.
 Pierre Parent’s household on the Main Road was duly recorded.